ThibaultFillion/strengths/documentation/setting_up_initial_conditions.rst

 Setting up the initial state
 ----------------------------

-let us consider the following system with the reversible reaction A -> B.
+Let us consider the following system with the reversible reaction A -> B.

-*system.json* :
+*system.json*:

 .. code:: json